robmiller/ruby-wpdb/README.md

 ## Usage

-Datasets map exactly to database names without the prefix, and dataset properties map exactly to column names.
+Models map exactly to database names without the prefix, and dataset properties map exactly to column names.
 So, if you're familiar with WordPress's database structure, ruby-wpdb should come fairly easy.

-So if your WordPress database prefix is `wp_`, the default, then you'll find the `wp_posts` table in the `posts` dataset, the `wp_users` table in the `users` dataset, and so on.
+So a post is `WPDB::Post`; a comment is `WPDB::Comment`; and so on.

 Beyond that, you're limited with what you can do only by the capabilities of Sequel; you can find out more in [their